ToshioCP/Gtk4-tutorial/src/sec8.src.md

 ~~~

 The argument `win` is a GtkApplicationWindow, in which the signal "close-request" is defined, and `before_close` is the handler.
-`G_CALLBACK` cast is necessary for the handler.
+The `G_CALLBACK` cast is necessary for the handler.
 The program of `before_close` is as follows.

 @@@include
 tfe/tfe1.c before_close
 @@@

-The numbers on the left of items are line numbers in the source code.
+The numbers on the left are line numbers.

-- 14: The number of pages of `nb` is assigned to `n`.
+- 15: The number of note book pages is assigned to `n`.
-- 15-31: For loop with regard to the index to each pages.
+- 16-29: For loop with regard to the index to each page.
-- 16-18: `scr`, `tv` and `file` is assigned pointers to the GtkScrolledWindow, TfeTextView and GFile.
+- 17-19: `scr`, `tv` and `file` is assigned pointers to the GtkScrolledWindow, TfeTextView and GFile.
 The GFile of TfeTextView was stored when `app_open` handler was called.
 It will be shown later.
-- 19-21: `tb` is assigned the GtkTextBuffer of the TfeTextView.
+- 20-22: `tb` is assigned the GtkTextBuffer of the TfeTextView.
-The buffer is accessed with iterators.
+The contents of the buffer are accessed with iterators.
 Iterators points somewhere in the buffer.
 The function `gtk_text_buffer_get_bounds` assigns the start and end of the buffer to `start_iter` and `end_iter` respectively.
 Then the function `gtk_text_buffer_get_text` returns the text between `start_iter` and `end_iter`, which is the whole text in the buffer.
-- 22-28: The text is saved to the file.
+- 23-26: The text is saved to the file.
 If it fails, error messages are displayed.
+The GError instance must be freed and the pointer `err` needs to be NULL for the next run in the loop.
-- 29: `contents` are freed.
+- 27: `contents` are freed.
-- 30: GFile is useless. `g_object_unref` decreases the reference count of the GFile.
+- 28: GFile is useless. `g_object_unref` decreases the reference count of the GFile.
 Reference count will be explained in the later section.
-The reference count will be zero in this program and the GFile instance will destroy itself.
+The reference count will be zero and the GFile instance will destroy itself.

 ## Source code of tfe1.c